heysolomon/Mentor-Management-System-Team-6/backend/mms_app_backend/README.md

 * Database: PostgreSQL
 * DevOps: Github actions, AWS, docker,AWS Amplify
 * Cloud: AWS Amplify, Elastic Beanstalk, RDS Postgres.

 ## How to contributing to this project

 To get it up and running on your local machine, follow the steps below:

-1. Clone the repo with the command `git clone.
+1. Fork & Clone the repo with the command `git clone

-2. Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue".
+2. Indicate your interest to work on any issue. "eg. I want to work on this issue or I am interested in this issue"

 3. Open a feature branch from the 'develop' branch. eg feat/